ElucidataInc/polly-docs/docs/Data Lake.md

 ![Clustered genes](../img/DepMapCCLE/image12.png)

-####CCLE Heatmap
+**CCLE Heatmap**

-*CCLE heatmap* aids a user in visualizing the cancer specific expression of selected genes in different cell lines models along with the dependency scores of different genes.
-The heatmap requires three inputs, *Cancer Type* which will help to select the cell lines models, *Dependency Genes* for dependency scores of genes of interest and *Genes for Expression* which will display the expression of the genes.
-The inputs can be passed as shown in the following figure.
+*CCLE heatmap* aids you in visualizing the cancer specific expression of selected genes in different cell lines models along with the dependency scores of different genes.
+The heatmap requires three inputs, *Cancer Type* to select the cell lines models, *Dependency Genes* for dependency scores of genes of interest and *Genes for Expression* to display the expression of the genes.
+The inputs can be provided as shown in the following image.

 ![Select cancer](../img/DepMapCCLE/image13.png)

-Clicking on the *Plot* button processes the data and the result of the query is a heatmap with columns as the sample, rows for the genes and column descriptors describing the dependency scores of the genes.
+Clicking on *Plot* processes the data and the result of the query is a heatmap with columns as the sample, rows for the genes and column descriptors describing the dependency scores of the genes.

 ![Heatmap](../img/DepMapCCLE/image14.png)

 ##scViz

 scViz provides a visualization interface for single cell data hosted on GEO.
-The datalake working on it's backend is updated regularly with new datasets.
-The app has different visualizations for understanding data - *Dimensionality reduction plot*, *Violin plot*, *Dot Plot*.
+The data lake working on its backend is updated regularly with new datasets.
+The app has different visualizations for understanding data: *Dimensionality reduction plot*, *Violin plot*, *Dot Plot*.

 #Access through Polly Notebook interface